 a) The details of the continuing calibration procedure, calculations and associated statistics shall be included or referenced in the method SOP.

-b) Calibration shall be verified for each compound, element, or other discrete chemical species, except for multi-component analytes such as Aroclors, chlordane, total petroleum hydrocarbons, or toxaphene, where a representative chemical, related substance or mixture can be used.
+b) Calibration shall be verified for each analyte, except for multi-component analytes such as Aroclors, chlordane, total petroleum hydrocarbons, or toxaphene, where a representative chemical, related substance or mixture can be used if the method allows.

-c) The concentration of the calibration verification shall be equal to or less than half the highest level in the calibration.
+c) The concentration of at least one calibration verification standard per analytical run shall be equal to or less than half the highest level in the calibration.

 d) Instrument continuing calibration verification shall be performed at the beginning and end of each analytical batch, and at the frequency defined in the method except: